 I’m talking about assumptions.
 Poor assumptions.

-Yes, I’m generalizing (and thus categorizing, despite a distaste for doing just that).
+Yes, I’m generalizing (and thus categorizing, despite a distaste for doing exactly that).
 And yes, I’m talking about the divisiveness that keeps us from dealing with real issues.
-The blame game that acts as a distraction, as a means for deflecting accountability, as a coping mechanism and even a habit.
+The blame game becomes a distraction, a means for deflecting accountability, a coping mechanism, and a very bad habit.

 Does the blindness that results help us justify our own choices, shield ourselves from criticism, or to maintain our cobbled together sense of self in the face of crumbling relationships?
 Wouldn’t it be preferable if we spoke more openly about those relationships – shored them up before they tumbled, or at least gave it a shot?